traverseda/rethink-tools/README.md

  - ti

-A fork of ti.sharats.me that uses rethinkdb as it's backend. "rq" is partially inspired by it's "ti e" command.
+A fork of [ti.sharats.me](http://ti.sharats.me/) that uses rethinkdb as it's backend. "rq" is partially inspired by it's "ti e" command.

 ---

 Add bin to your path.

+Add this repo to your pythonpath.